 Your computer’s startup disk may not have enough free disk space.
-To make disk space available, you can move files to another disk or an external storage device, then delete files you no longer need on the startup disk.
-MacOS can also help you optimise storage by storing files in the cloud and helping you identify files you no longer need.
+To make disk space available, you can move files to another disk or an external storage device, then delete files you no longer need on the startup disk. macOS can also help you optimize storage by storing files in the cloud and helping you identify files you no longer need.

 An app you’re using may require more memory than your Mac has easily available.
 To see how much memory your Mac has, choose Apple menu > About This Mac, then check the amount of memory listed in the Overview pane.
 See the documentation that came with the app to find out its system requirements.

 To find out how to increase your computer’s memory, choose Apple menu > About This Mac, click Memory, then click Memory Upgrade Instructions in the lower-right corner.
 (Not available on all computers.)